 To provide guidance to faculty members, the IRB Committee has developed the following criteria to determine if classroom assignments require IRB approval:

-The faculty instructor will complete an IRB application for the course being taught, including the course syllabus as an attachment and submit for approval.
+The faculty instructor will complete an IRB application for the course being taught, including the course syllabus as an attachment and submit for review.

 If the student's research activity meets the criteria for a classroom research assignment, the student will complete the classroom assignment form and submit to the faculty instructor with all pertinent information necessary to determine if the project needs IRB review and/or approval.
 For these activities, faculty shall provide ethical supervision, followed by faculty advisors, committee chairs, department heads, and deans.

-If the activity does not meet the criteria for the classroom assignment and requires IRB review, the student must complete an IRB application, provide a consent form document, survey instruments or other items, and submit for approval.
+If the activity does not meet the criteria for the classroom assignment and requires IRB review, the faculty mentor (principal investigator) and student (co-principal investigator) must complete an IRB application, provide a consent form document, survey instruments or other items, and submit documents for review.
 Areas in question such as certain types of self-reported behavior (abuse, drug use, etc.), special populations, or sensitive topic areas will need further review and may be resolved on a case-by-case basis through consultation with the IRB.
-Approval may take 30-60 days.
+Approval may take 30-60 days, if it requires full committee review.

-For questions regarding the use of the form or classroom activities, the IRB may be contacted through the IRB Chair, or any member of the Committee.
+For questions regarding the use of the form or classroom activities, the IRB may be contacted through the firstname.lastname@example.org.

 Contact the school district first (contact information below), submit paperwork as directed by them and obtain the IRB approval from the school district, then submit the TAMIU IRB application.
 Submission of the IRB paperwork to the school district and to the TAMIU IRB can be done concurrently.
 However, TAMIU IRB will not approve any IRB application until the school district IRB approval is obtained.